Above, today’s progress on ‘Jupiter’.

 To some branches of thought, the Divine, or the Empyrean, was the unknowable; the One God, ‘all that is’, veiled and beyond human comprehension.
 In Christian orthodox practice it might be referred to as ‘He’ or ‘our Father’, but the Gnostic view, for example, was that its actual form was unknown and unknowable.

-A few posts ago, I described how I became interested in Medieval cosmology via exploring Freemasonic symbology.
+A few posts ago, I described how I became interested in Medieval cosmology via symbology and the Narniad.
 I’ve been amateurishly dipping in to these religious, esoteric or spiritually related subjects since the age of twenty or so, including religious beliefs of the Essenes, Cathars, Rosicrucians and Gnostics among several (I’ve still never felt compelled to actually join a religious or spiritual group though!)
 I do find a fascinating harmony in Medieval cosmology, and I’m finding this recent research rewarding, I think partly because exploring it helps clarify the interrelated patterns and connections between all these belief systems.

 Influence of the planets in the Narnia Chronicles …